callchai/bulletin-board/README.md

 This project for CIS 437 is a web application that is supposed to mimic a community bulletin board, think of it as a social media website.
 It has a biblical theme to be dramatic.
 Users can posts sticky notes that either contain solely text, or an attachment (drawing, image, gif, etc.) with a optional caption.

+> [!IMPORTANT]
+> You can view screenshots of the functionality of this web application in the `screenshots` directory.
+Please note the image name to understand context

 ## Overview
 ### Posting
 At the top toolbar, there is a button "Post".